Learning an instrument at any age is highly recommended. However, instrumental and piano practice tips for adults are different to children.

 Learn more about how you to plan music goals that will drive your motivation here.

 When you are in the daily grind of things, it’s hard for us all to see the levels of progress we make.
 A great example of this is if you’ve been on a diet and you can see the pounds slowly going down on the scales, but you don’t feel any different.

-That is until one of your friends who you’ve not seen in a while says, “you’re looking good, have you lost weight”.
+That is until one of your friends who you’ve not seen in a while says, “you’re looking good.
+Have you lost weight”.

 When you track your progress on paper or these days in an app, you can remind yourself regularly about how far you’ve come.
-Metronome marks, breath control, dynamic variations understanding of theory are all easy things to track.
+Metronome marks, breath control, and dynamic variations understanding of theory are all easy things to track.